Artificial Intelligence (AI) in Cybersecurity

 Artificial Intelligence (AI) transforms cybersecurity by making threat detection and response faster and smarter.
 With machine learning, AI can quickly scan large amounts of data, find unusual patterns, and predict attacks in real-time.
 It also helps automate many tasks that usually need human attention, reducing errors and saving time.
 By learning from unknown data, AI can spot new threats like zero-day attacks.
 As cyber threats grow more complicated, AI will play a key role in building better and stronger digital security systems.
-In this article, you will learn about cybersecurity and how it protects digital systems in detail.
+In this blog, you will learn about cybersecurity and how it protects digital systems in detail.

 Table of Contents:

-How AI is Used in Cybersecurity
+How Artificial Intelligence (AI) is Used in Cybersecurity

 1. Threat Detection: AI can track network traffic and user actions to identify anomalies and possible threats in real time.